IBM-OSS-Support/Redhat-Paver-Code-Assist-Exercise/testcases.md

 If there is information from the codebase, documentation, IDE, or other tools that you want to include as context, you can type @ to select and include it as context.
 ![context](media/context.gif)

-To learn more about how touse chat refer this [link](https://docs.continue.dev/chat/how-to-use-it#how-to-use-it)
+To learn more about how to use chat refer this [link](https://docs.continue.dev/chat/how-to-use-it#how-to-use-it)

 * ##### Scenarios
 Following are the sample question you can try it in the Paver-Code-Assist